juliajmg/phd_project/PITCHME.md

 # INTRODUCTION

 ---
 ## Collective motion

+@ul[brighten]
-System of self-organized similar units that **interact** by adjusting their speed, direction of motion and distance to each other, to achieve a coherent group displacement.
+- Similar individual units that **interact** by adjusting their speed, direction of motion and distance to each other, to achieve a coherent group displacement.

+- No central control: self-organization.

-The interactions are central in order for different “phases” to emerge: disorder vs. order.
+- The interactions are central in order for different “phases” to emerge: disorder vs. order.

-Observed in a wide range of biological systems.
+- Observed in a wide range of biological systems.
+ @ulend

 Note:
-Its defining characteristic is that an individual action is dominated by the influence of others within a group, so each individual behaves differently as it would in solitary(non-linear system?)

-A system exhibiting collective motion is made of units
-- that are rather similar

-- moving with a nearly constant absolute velocity and are capable of changing their direction

-- interacting within a specific interaction range by changing their direction of motion, in a way involving an effective alignment
--
+- Collective motion is a type of behavior that consists of similar agents interacting in such a way that they achieve a coherent group displacement.
+By coherent i mean they adjust their speed, direction of motion and distance to each other to achieve cohesion and synchronization.

+- This is done without any central control, i.e. the system self-organizes.

+- From the way agents interact, different phases can emerge: from disorganized aggregations to coordinated and polarized groups.
-- which are subject to a noise of a varying magnitude

-Due to its diverse adaptive advantages, collective motion is observed in a wide range of biological systems; including bacterial colonies, social insects, fish schools, bird flocks and human crowds
+- Moving collectively endows with adaptive properties to individuals, specially on foraging (like finding food more rapidly), and in anti-predation strategies (like, the dilution effect, that decreases individuals probability of being taken by a predator as group size increases, or the many-eyes effect that increases the probability of detecting a predator more rapidly).
+And due to this adaptive advantage collective motion is observed in a wide range of biological systems; including bacterial colonies, social insects, fish schools, bird flocks and human crowds.

 ---
 ## The study of collective motion
+@ul[brighten]
+@div[lef-50]

-- Universality of the phenomenon
+- Universality of the phenomenon.

 #### Theoretical approaches
   - Models of self-proppelled particles (SPP).